mowsong/soc_uvm/README.md

 # SoC Verification with UVM.

-Collections of UVCs, block and system level testbenches.
+Collection of UVCs, block and system level testbenches.